justicephysics/humanos2.0/simple-engineering-vision.md

 For 50 years, the semiconductor industry has followed one rule:

+> Moore's Law is the observation that the number of transistors on a computer chip doubles approximately every two years, leading to exponential growth in computing power and efficiency.
+> But Moore's law was silent on the side effect: That is, efficiency vs heat as a waste of energy as an operational cost.

-> *"Make transistors smaller, pack them denser, and clock them faster."*
+> *"Make transistors smaller, pack them denser, and clock them faster, but not count the cost of the furnace."*

 That gave us incredible progress — but it also concentrated the heat.
-A modern CPU has billions of transistors in an area the size of a fingernail.
+A modern CPU/ GPU/ TPU has billions of transistors in an area the size of a fingernail.
 The heat density rivals a rocket nozzle.

 **What did we do?**
 We added massive cooling systems — fans, air conditioners, water chillers.
 Today, data centres consume **1–2% of the world's electricity**, and up to **40% of that is spent on cooling alone**.